Characters of the DC Extended Universe: Thomas and Martha Wayne

 Thomas (portrayed by Jeffrey Dean Morgan) and Martha Wayne (portrayed by Lauren Cohan) are Bruce Wayne's deceased parents, slain by an armed mugger in front of a 12-year-old Bruce as the family leaves a theater during a flashback in the film.
 Their deaths, especially Thomas's last words, "Martha", continue to haunt Bruce in the present day, as he seeks to honor his parents by fighting crime and injustice as Batman in Gotham City.
 The name "Martha" proves to be a pivotal element in Batman's change of heart in the film as Superman's adoptive mother coincidentally has the same first name, causing a PTSD episode that prevents Batman from carrying out his killing of the Man of Steel when he hears the latter utter the name.

 Morgan was previously considered to play Bruce Wayne in the film before being cast as Thomas.
 The film reunites Morgan with Cohan, as the two are cast members of The Walking Dead.

 Debuting in Suicide Squad

 Christopher Weiss / Slipknot

-Christopher Weiss (portrayed by Adam Beach), also known as Slipknot, is a misogynic criminal recruited by Amanda Waller to join the Suicide Squad, being depicted as a mercenary "who can climb anything".
+Christopher Weiss (portrayed by Adam Beach), also known as Slipknot, is a misogynic criminal recruited by Amanda Waller to join the Suicide Squad, being described as "a man who can climb anything".
 Slipknot dies relatively quickly in the film as Rick Flag executes him with a bomb planted in his neck upon trying to escape, a nod to his arc with the Suicide Squad in the comics.